People are so anxious to be free of any kind of control, we grasp at any reason to deny anything that prevents us from

 Jesus saves - by His rules, not ours

-Jesus has now compensated for the debt we owe for those sins that we committed up to the point where werepented and then accepted Him and His gift, which was His death.
-The second set of laws (Moses' ceremonial laws) is no longer necessary for those who accept His sacrifice and make every effort to align themselves with the will of God.
+Jesus has now compensated for the debt we owe for those sins that we committed up to the point where we repented and then properly accepted Him and His gift, which was His death on our behalf.
+The second set of laws (Moses' ceremonial laws) regarding sin is no longer necessary for those who accept His sacrifice and make every effort to align themselves with the will of God.
 We are no longer under those laws that pertain to the cleansing of sins if we attempt to stay aligned with His will and believe in Him.
-We are not under those laws unless we deliberately break them, taking the penalty of sin back on ourselves.
+We are not under those laws unless we deliberately break God's other laws, taking the penalty of sin back on ourselves.
 That is why Paul says we are no longer under the law - not because we cannot sin, but because we are to stop sinning!
 (Romans 6:1-2

 This does not mean that we can no longer commit sin as defined by the first set, the law of God, or that we are no longer responsible if we do sin.
 When we say we "no longer have to follow the law of God", aren't we saying that we can sin with impunity?
 Remember, Jesus did not tell the adulterous woman that she could go and no longer has to follow the law.
 He said to her, "Go and sin no more."
 By the new "Christian" standard, how does she keep from sinning if she no longer has a guideline?